sarahzu/DS-for-SE-2018-Seminar/software_testing/worksheet_software_testing_paper_1.md

 ## Questions

-1. What is the **main research question/goal**? _(there may be more than one, but usually there is an overarching research question/goal.)_
+1. What is the **main research question/goal**?

+The main goal is to study how developers test in their IDE and to identify the habits of how developers drive software development with testing.
+To understand the testing patterns the researchers compared the _state of the practice_ to the _state of the art_ of testing and tried to answer the following research questions:
+1) When and Why Do Developers Test?
+2) How and Why Do Developers Run Tests?
+3) How Do Developers React to Test Runs?
+4) Do Developers Follow Test-Driven Development (TDD)?
+5) How Much Do Developers Test?

 2. Why is this paper **important**?